 4. High in Demand

-Among the industry experts, Cashmere is nicknamed as “Soft Gold” and “Diamond Fiber” that clearly reverberates the grandiose luxury and wealth inherent in the products manufactured through this immensely material.
+Among the industry experts, Cashmere is nicknamed “Soft Gold” and “Diamond Fiber” that clearly reverberates the grandiose luxury and wealth inherent in the products manufactured through this immensely material.
 Products made from the pure wool of cashmere goats are truly luxurious.

 5. Season Specific

 Every year, between the months of March to May, Kashmiri goats go through a process called ‘MOULTING’ that naturally, makes them creating a certain mixture of coarse-grained hair and fine undercoat.
-Since it’s a natural process, manufacturers have to wait throughout the year to receive their order.
-And when it finally gets into the market gets quickly fly.
+Since it’s a natural process, manufacturers have to wait throughout the year to receive their orders.
+And when it finally gets into the market gets quickly flies.
 Therefore, the stock is always limited and the buying process is followed by first come, first serve.

 6. Intensive labor work

-The look, feel and quality of cashmere garment completely depends on the processing of wool, that requires a lot of hard work from sheering the goats to separating and sorting each strand of the hair individually by hand.
+The look, feel and quality of cashmere garment completely depends on the processing of wool, which requires a lot of hard work from sheering the goats to separating and sorting each strand of the hair individually by hand.
 The process is followed by the skilled artisan that also adds to the overall cost of scarves.
 It consumes days even months, years to prepare a single pashmina shawl, scarves.